alucinare/CFA-Walker-Instagram/README.md

 - Ruby 2.0 or later.
 - Ruby on Rails 5.0 or later.
-- Devise authentication.
+- Devise authentication by plataformatec.
-- Simple Form form generator.
+- Simple Form form generator by plataformatec.
-- Paper Clip file attachment.
+- Paper Clip file attachment by thoughtbot

 ## Installation